 You can have outside people try to destroy you.
 Yet you can conquer and gain control back of your own mind, so your emotional health is no longer impacted.

-When feeling guilty removing toxic people from you life, remember they didn’t feel guilty when they handed you the reason to cut them out.
+When feeling guilty about removing toxic people from your life, remember they didn’t feel guilty when they handed you the reason to cut them out.